 CINEFEX — In the original films these are guys in suits.
 Is there any way there could be a human performer inside your monster designs?

 SHANE MAHAN — We did try to incorporate some of the man-in-a-suit idea with Ghidorah, in that he has some human anatomy.
 I think Michael was very much after that familiar silhouette.
 It was a fine line of modernizing the look but not going too far from your childhood memory of these things.

 GRAHAM EDWARDS — How about Rodan?
 Could you squeeze a guy in there somewhere?

 TOM WOODRUFF JR. — No. In fact, emphatically no. If you could, I would have been begging for a chance to be the guy inside the suit.
 They were very clear to make sure I didn’t go down that road.
 Everything was always going to be digital.

 CINEFEX — They just knew, didn’t they: “Uh-oh, we’ve got Woodruff on the books here, better not encourage him to get inside this thing.”

 TOM WOODRUFF JR. — That’s true!
 I’ve done my duty.

 TOM WOODRUFF JR. — Oh, absolutely not.
 We did a gorilla thing a couple of months ago.
 It was a goofy thing with a lot of dancing and running around.
 But, I’ve got to say, it’s not as easy as it was 30 years ago.
 Of course, I say that hoping no one’s going to read this interview and say, “Hey, remember that phone call we were going to put in to Tom about this movie?
 It sounds like he’s too old!”

 This article first appeared in slightly different form on the Cinefex blog.
 Content copyright © Cinefex 2019.
+Republished with permission.
 Photographs copyright © 2019 Legendary and Warner Bros.
 Entertainment Inc. All Rights reserved.
 Godzilla TM & © Toho Co., Ltd.